Oregon BPS for Industrial and Warehouse Properties

 Life-Cycle Cost Assessment on Building Systems Measures

-Just like a standard ASHRAE Level 2 audit, we run LCCA on every recommended energy conservation measure within the audit boundary.
+Just like a standard ASHRAE Level 2 audit, we run comprehensive LCCA on every recommended energy conservation measure within the audit boundary.
 For industrial buildings the highest-value measures are often:

 - Compressed air system optimization (where compressed air is general-utility rather than process-specific)